syzer/rip-video/README.md

 ## Ollama Setup

-- Create the minutes model from your model file:
+- Create the minutes model from the repo file:
+  - `just create-minutes`
-  `ollama create minutes -f ~/endress/ai/ollama/minutes.model`
+  - or `ollama create minutes -f minutes.model`